What You Need To Know About Stem Cells

 Prices vary depending on type of stem cell, type of tissue source, type of treatment, and country.
 There are clinics in the US and Canada which are reportedly pricing stem cells injections at USD 5,000 to 50.000.
 In Germany, stem cell treatments start at around 5.000 up to some ten-thousand Euro.

-At ANOVA, we consider these injections only a part of the whole therapy program.
-We strive for long-lasting results and this can only be done if we look at the treatment in a safe, holistic way.
+At ANOVA, we consider these injections only a part of the whole therapy program, which we plan individually and holistically for each patient.
 Get in touch with us so we can give you an estimate on how much a therapy at ANOVA costs.

 Stroke and Heart Disease